Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.computation`.

-`trait Computation` is a type class that will be explained later in this document.
+`trait Computation` is a type class that is explained later in this document.
 `trait Computation` declares the *computational capabilities* of *computation descriptions*.

 We often write *computation* instead of *computation description*.

 Note that we were a bit sloppy by not showing `[C[+ _]]`.

-`trait Resulting`, `trait Binding` and `trait Lifting` will be explained later in this section.
+`trait Resulting`, `trait Binding` and `trait Lifting` are explained later in this section.
-`trait Sequencing` will be explained later in this document.
+`trait Sequencing` is explained later in this document.

 Note that, again, we were a bit sloppy by not showing `[C]`.